luiscaceres2003/Sales_Data_Analysis_2025/README.md

 6. Build and Visualize data in Power BI
 7. Generate insights and document findings
 8. Publish the data to Github

+### Data Exploration
+Here is a quick overview of the dataset:
+- Rows: 30,000
+- Columns: 9
+  - *Key Columns*
+    - Year, Month: Time-Based columns
+    - Supplier: Company selling the product
+    - Item Code, Item Description, Item Type: Product Identification
+    - Retail Sales, Retail Transfers, Warehouse Sales: Sales Metrics
+- Missing Values
+  - Supplier: 33 missing values
+  - Retail Sales: 1 missing value

+### Data Cleaning
+We need to clean and refine our dataset so that it is structured and ready for analysis.
+We need to conisder the following:
+- What columns are relevant and should be kept
+- What columns are unnecessary for the project
+- No column should contain any null or missing values

+How can we achieve these steps?
+- Select only necessary columns, therefore removing any unnecessary columns in the process
+- Drop any missing values in the *Supplier* column
+- Fill the missing value in the *Retail Sales* column with a 0, representing no sales